Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

-In addition to the fare parameters, the operators jointly select a set of discounted routes.
-Only a subset of routes, $\mathcal{R}^{DE} \subseteq \mathcal{R}$, may be discount-eligible (DE).
-Rather than deciding whether or not each individual route should receive a discount, the discount-eligible routes may be grouped into {\it discount activation} categories.
+Besides the fare parameters, the operators jointly select a set of discounted routes.
+Only a subset of routes, $\mathcal{R}^D \subseteq \mathcal{R}$, may be discount-eligible.} Rather than deciding whether or not each individual route should receive a discount, the discount-eligible routes may be grouped into {\it discount activation} categories.
 Routes in the same discount activation category may share common geographic components specified by the alliance.
-By grouping routes into categories, passengers can easily interpret which routes are discounted from a map or a simple set of rules.
-Example definitions for discount activation categories might include all routes anchored on a particular hub location, or all routes whose origins and destinations are contained in specified regions.
-Let $\mathcal{R}_a \subset \mathcal{R}$ be the set of routes corresponding to discount activation category $a \in \mathcal{A}.$ The sets $\mathcal{R}_a$ partition $\mathcal{R}^{DE},$ i.e., $\cup_{a \in \mathcal{A}} \mathcal{R}_a = \mathcal{R}^{DE}$ and $\mathcal{R}_a \cap \mathcal{R}_b = \emptyset$ for $a \neq b \in \mathcal{A}$.
-Let $x_a \in \{0,1\}$ denote the decision variable that activates discounts on all routes in $\mathcal{R}_a$.
-This assumption is not restrictive; absence of activation categories can be handled easily by putting each route in its own category: $|\mathcal{R}_a|=1, \forall a \in \mathcal{A}$.
-We note that the relaxation of this assumption might result in discount rules that are difficult to communicate to passengers in large-scale systems.
+Grouping routes into categories allows passengers to easily interpret which routes are discounted from a map or a simple set of rules.
+Example definitions for discount activation categories include all routes anchored on a particular hub location, or all routes with origins and destinations contained in specified regions. {Let $\mathcal{R}_a^D \subset \mathcal{R}$ be the set of routes in discount activation category $a \in \mathcal{A}.$ The sets $\mathcal{R}_a^D$ partition $\mathcal{R}^D,$ i.e., $\mathcal{R}^D=\cup_{a \in \mathcal{A}} \mathcal{R}_a^D$ and $\mathcal{R}_a^D \cap \mathcal{R}_b^D = \emptyset$ for $a \neq b \in \mathcal{A}$.
+Let $x_a \in \{0,1\}$ denote the decision variable activating discounts on all routes in $\mathcal{R}_a^D$.
+This assumption is not restrictive; the absence of discount activation categories is the same as putting each route in its own category: $|\mathcal{R}_a^D|=1, \forall a \in \mathcal{A}$.
+Note that relaxing this assumption might result in discount rules that are difficult to communicate to passengers in large-scale systems.